-You are expected to greet unknown persons you encounter in the street, whenever you are going somewhere, except in the big cities.
-You will notice very soon what is going on and just follow the local customs.
+You are expected to greet unknown persons you encounter in the street, wherever you go, except in the big cities.
+You will soon notice what is going on and follow the local customs.
 Moreover, you will not insult anyone by greeting them.
-In smaller towns and in the countryside, you often get much faster to the informal “per Du” than in larger cities.
+In smaller towns and the countryside, you often get to the informal “per Du” much faster than in larger cities.

 Tip: Always greet people!
 Minimum with a nod and eye contact, and even better with a “Grüss Gott” or “Servus”.

-The main holiday time in Austria is during August and the schools are closed from July to September.
-Christmas and Easter are also important holidays, and often devoted to the family.
-During these times it can be difficult to set up meetings, as long as it’s not really important.
-Austria also has a number of public holidays (especially related to the Catholic Church), that are not practiced in non-Catholic countries.
-Hence, check an Austrian calendar that shows the public holidays before booking meetings.
+The primary holiday time in Austria is during August, and schools are closed from July to September.
+Christmas and Easter are also important holidays and are often devoted to the family.
+Setting up meetings during these times can be difficult, as long as it’s not important.
+Austria also has several public holidays (primarily related to the Catholic Church) that are not practised in non-Catholic countries.
+Hence, check an Austrian calendar showing public holidays before booking meetings.

-No matter what kind of relationship you have with your Austrian business partners etiquette is always important.
-The majority of businesses in Austria are small or medium-sized, and many are family-owned and operated.
-Companies with predominantly a younger management and employees are often more informal than firms with employees with the age of 40-50 years and above.
+Etiquette is always important regardless of your relationship with your Austrian business partners.
+Most businesses in Austria are small or medium-sized, and many are family-owned and operated.
+Therefore, companies with predominantly younger management and employees are often more informal than firms with employees aged 40-50 years and above.
 Nonetheless, here are some general tips when conducting business meetings in Austria:

 – Presentations should be accurate and precise.